Sacred Harp: Origin of the modern editions

 All lovers of Sacred Harp Music, and to the memory of the illustrious and venerable patriarchs who established the Traditional Style of Sacred Harp singing and admonished their followers to "seek the old paths and walk therein".

 The Cooper book also shows a warm appreciation of tradition:

 May God bless everyone as we endeavor to promote and enjoy Sacred Harp music and to continue the rich tradition of those who have gone before us.

 To say that both communities are traditionalist does not mean they discourage the creation of new songs.
 To the contrary, it is part of the tradition that musically creative Sacred Harp singers should become composers themselves and add to the canon.
 The new compositions are prepared in traditional styles, and could be considered a kind of tribute to the older material.
-New songs have been incorporated into editions of The Sacred Harp throughout the 20th century.
+New songs have been incorporated into editions of The Sacred Harp throughout the 20th century and into the 21st.

 Other Sacred Harp books

 Two other books are currently used by Sacred Harp singers.
-A few singers in north Georgia employ the "White book", an expanded version of the 1869 B. F. White edition edited by J. L. White.
+Some singers in north Georgia, as well as north Mississippi, employ the "White book", an expanded version of the 1869 B. F. White edition edited by J. L. White.
 African-American Sacred Harp singers, although primarily users of the Cooper book, also make use of a supplementary volume, The Colored Sacred Harp, produced by Judge Jackson (1883–1958) in 1934 and later revised in two subsequent editions.
 In his book Judge Jackson and The Colored Sacred Harp, Joe Dan Boyd identified four regions of Sacred Harp singing among African-Americans: eastern Texas (Cooper book), northern Mississippi (Denson book), south Alabama and Florida (Cooper book), and New Jersey (Cooper book).
 The Colored Sacred Harp is limited to the New Jersey and south Alabama–Florida groups.
 Sacred Harp was "exported" from south Alabama to New Jersey.
-It appears to have died out among the African-Americans in eastern Texas.
+Sacred Harp appears to have died out among the African-Americans in eastern Texas.
+They used the Cooper Book, but never used the book by Judge Jackson.